 Trade for money; each candy a penny/nickel/dime or quarter

 leave them as an offering for the "candy fairy" in exchange for a small surprise trinket and sparkles under their pillow

 Build something out of candy (Gingerbread house for Christmas?)
 Make art!

 Perform experiments with candy: what happens if you soak it in water?
 Vinegar?
 How long does it take the dye to diffuse?

 Notice how I didn't put a bullet for save and hoard all the candy for yourself?
 Junk is still junk, if you eat your veggies or not.
+It will affect you and your fertility all the same.
 Another option is to truly let them go to town, and teach them to tune in how they feel afterwards - my oldest pushes herself too far at birthday party's sometimes, and comes home with an upset stomach - and has learned how to put those two together!

 Another thing I want to point out, is the Teal Pumpkin project.
 We always have non-treat options for kids (and actually use some of the candy that comes home to hand out later - our kids come in early!).
 Check out https://www.foodallergy.org/education-awareness/teal-pumpkin-project/map or https://foodallergycanada.ca/teal-pumpkin-project/ for more information on the Teal Pumpkin project and how to identify yourself as an allergy free home!